biopython/biopython/Doc/chapter_phylo.rst

 .. code:: python

     tree = Phylo.read('example.xml', 'phyloxml')
     import copy
     newtree = copy.deepcopy(tree)

 ``collapse``
     Deletes the target from the tree, relinking its children to its parent.

 ``collapse_all``
     Collapse all the descendents of this tree, leaving only terminals.
     Branch lengths are preserved, i.e. the distance to each terminal stays the same.
 With a target specification (see above), collapses only the internal nodes matching the specification.

 ``ladderize``
     Sort clades in-place according to the number of terminal nodes.
     Deepest clades are placed last by default.
 Use ``reverse=True`` to sort clades deepest-to-shallowest.

 ``prune``
     Prunes a terminal clade from the tree.
 If taxon is from a bifurcation, the connecting node will be collapsed and its branch length added to remaining terminal node.
 This might no longer be a meaningful value.

 ``root_with_outgroup``
     Reroot this tree with the outgroup clade containing the given targets, i.e. the common ancestor of the outgroup.
 This method is only available on Tree objects, not Clades.

     If the outgroup is identical to self.root, no change occurs.
 If the outgroup clade is terminal (e.g. a single terminal node is given as the outgroup), a new bifurcating root clade is created with a 0-length branch to the given outgroup.
 Otherwise, the internal node at the base of the outgroup becomes a trifurcating root for the whole tree.
 If the original root was bifurcating, it is dropped from the tree.

     In all cases, the total branch length of the tree stays the same.

 ``root_at_midpoint``
     Reroot this tree at the calculated midpoint between the two most distant tips of the tree.
 (This uses ``root_with_outgroup`` under the hood.)

 ``split``
     Generate *n* (default 2) new descendants.
 In a species tree, this is a speciation event.
 New clades have the given ``branch_length`` and the same name as this clade’s root plus an integer suffix (counting from 0) — for example, splitting a clade named “A” produces the sub-clades “A0” and “A1”.

 See the Phylo page on the Biopython wiki (http://biopython.org/wiki/Phylo) for more examples of using the available methods.

-.. _sec:PhyloXML:

 Features of PhyloXML trees
 ~~~~~~~~~~~~~~~~~~~~~~~~~~